mozilla-mobile/shared-docs/android/CONTRIBUTING_code.md

 intended to fix.
   - If your PR closes an issue, include `Closes #...` in one of your commit messages.
 This will automatically close the linked issue ([more info][auto close]).
+  - If your PR has to go through a longer process, for example QA verification, use the `For #...` syntax to allow the linked issue to be closed at a later, more appropriate time.
 - Prefer "micro commits".
   - A micro commit is a small commit that generally changes one thing.
   A single Pull Request may comprise of multiple incremental micro commits.